Beamforming for MIMO-OFDM Systems

 Phase Shifter Quantization Effect

-The previous figure shows that the hybrid beamforming can achieve similar performance compared to that of the all digital beamforming can offer in the simulated scenario.
-This can be a bit misleading because the computation assumes that the analog phase shifters have infinite precisions.
-In reality, the analog phase shifters have only limited precision and are often categorized by the number of bits used in phase shifts.
+The discussion so far assumes that the beam can be steered toward the exact desired direction.
+In reality, however, this is often not true, especially when the analog phase shifters are used.
+Analog phase shifters have only limited precision and are categorized by the number of bits used in phase shifts.
 For example, a 3-bit phase shifter can only represent 8 different angles within 360 degrees.
 Thus, if such quantization is included in the simulation, the system performance degrades, which can be observed from the constellation plot.

 Houman Zarrinkoub, Understanding LTE with MATLAB, Wiley, 2014